urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 A funny thing has happened here.
-In order to get correct behaviour, we deliberately loaded the constant we needed before we used it (albeit indiretly, by referring to it, rather than loading the file that defined it).
+In order to get correct behaviour, we deliberately loaded the constant we needed before we used it (albeit indirectly, by referring to it, rather than loading the file that defined it).

 But wait; isn't this suspiciously close to explicitly loading our dependencies with `require`, the very thing autoloading was supposed to